Alexander Technique

 Raga Compositions Level 1

-This course will not be offered in the Fall 2025 semester.
+This course is not offered for the Fall 2026 semester.

 Explore the rich world of North Indian Classical Music through repertoire based in traditional raga (melody form) and tala (rhythm cycle).
 The beautiful compositions of Ali Akbar Khan will be the focus of the class, in additional to specialized training exercises to strengthen the basic skills of melody, rhythm, phrasing, and ornamentation.